julioNico/logsFromAWS/README.md

 # logsFromAWS
 Project for communication with AWS through Python with Boto3, Athena, S3 and SES.

-This project to read, to search and filter informations from AWS Athena and save the result in Bucket-S3.
+This project read, search and filter informations from AWS Athena and save the result in Bucket-S3.
 This project also send email when lambda is active.

 Technologies and others importants informations: